Generating Sentences by Editing Prototypes: Approach

-The important elements of $\ell(x, x')$ are the \emph{neural editor} $p_\text{edit}(x\mid x', z)$, the \emph{edit prior} $p(z)$, and the \emph{approximate edit posterior} $q(z \mid x,x')$ (we describe each of these shortly).
-Combining the ELBO with Equation \ref{eq:lowerbound}, our final objective function is:
+To recap, our model features three components: the \textbf{neural editor} $\pedit$, the \textbf{edit prior} $p(z)$, and the \textbf{inverse neural editor} $q(z \mid x',x)$.
+We detail each of these components below.

-$\mathcal{L}_{\text{ELBO}}$ is now maximized over the parameters of both $p_\text{edit}$ and $q$.
-Note that $q$ is only used for training, and discarded at test time.
-With the introduction of $q$, we are now training $p(x \mid x')$ as a conditional variational autoencoder (C-VAE) (it is \emph{conditioned} on $x'$).
-We maximize the objective via SGD, approximating the gradient using the usual Monte Carlo estimate for VAEs \cite{kingma2014variational}.

-\paragraph{Neural editor $p_\text{edit}(x \mid x', z)$:} We implement our neural editor as a left-to-right sequence-to-sequence model with attention, where the prototype is the input sequence and the revised sentence is the output sequence.
+\paragraph{Neural editor $\pedit$.} We implement our neural editor as a left-to-right sequence-to-sequence model with attention, where the prototype $x'$ is the input sequence and the revised sentence $x$ is the output sequence.
 We employ an encoder-decoder architecture similar to Wu \shortcite{wu2016google}, extending it to condition on an edit vector $z$ by concatenating $z$ to the input of the decoder at each time step.

-Further details are given in Appendix \ref{sec:nn}.
+The prototype encoder is a 3-layer bidirectional LSTM.
+The inputs to each layer are the concatenation of the forward and backward hidden states of the previous layer, with the exception of the first layer, which takes word vectors initialized using GloVe \cite{pennington2014glove}.

+The decoder is a 3-layer LSTM with attention.
+At each time step, the hidden state of the top layer is used to compute attention over the top-layer hidden states of the prototype encoder.
+The resulting attention context vector is then concatenated with the decoder's top-layer hidden state and used to compute a softmax distribution over output tokens.